n2cholas/n2cholas.github.io/about.md

 **Uber ATG**, helped improve the neural network optimization algorithm [K-FAC](https://github.com/tensorflow/kfac) at **Google Brain**, and developed data-driven models to identify fraud at **John Hancock Financial**.
-I've also worked as a Research Assistant for Professor Lin Tan in deep learning-driven software analysis and Professor Pascal Poupart on neural network parameter learning.
+I've also worked as a Research Assistant for **Prof. Lin Tan** in deep learning-driven software analysis and **Prof. Pascal Poupart** on neural network parameter learning.

 If you love tidbits of technical info, follow me on